France Suspends 3,000 Unvaccinated Health Workers - UrduPoint

 He added that "several dozens" had turned in their resignations rather than sign up for the jabs.

-That compares with 2.7 million health workers overall, Veran said, adding that "continued healthcare is assured".
+That compares with 2.7 million health workers overall, Veran said, adding that "continued healthcare is assured."
+"A large number of these suspensions are only temporary" and mainly concern support staff, with "very few nurses" among those told to stay home, he said.

-President Emmanuel Macron gave staff at hospitals, retirement home workers and the fire service an ultimatum in July to get at least one shot by September 15 or face unpaid suspension.
+Based on figures provided by individual hospitals, the actual number of suspended employees could be higher.

-Many nurses in particular have been reluctant to get vaccinated, citing safety or efficacy concerns, posing the risk that France's inoculation drive could stall.
+The Paris hospital system said Thursday that 340 workers had been suspended.